onflow/flow/flips/20201310-storage-fees.md

 1. Set key related registers.
 1. Call `FlowServiceAccount` smart contract to initialize the FLOW token vault and receiver.

-This process will be changed to account for setting `storage_capacity` and `storage_used` fields:
+This process will be changed to account for setting `StorageReservation` resource and `storage_used` field:

 1. Set `storage_used` register to the size of itself
 1. Set `exists` register which marks that the account exists.
 1. Set key related registers.
 1. Calling the `FlowServiceAccount` smart contract to:
     - Deduct account creation fees (including storage fees)
-    - Create a `StorageCapacity` resource with `storage_capacity` as the minimum account storage and put it in account private storage.
+    - Create a `StorageReservation` resource with the minimum storage reservation (a part of the fees) and put it in accounts' private storage.
-    - Add a public capability to get `storage_capacity` from `StorageCapacity` resource.
+    - Add a public capability `StorageReservationReceiver` resource to the account.
     - Initialize the FLOW token vault and receiver.

 Joining the calls to `FlowServiceAccount` into one transaction will also improve the performance of account creation.

+### Get Storage Capacity

+The amount of `storage_capacity` is calculated from the amount of reserved Flow tokens.
+To get the amount of reserved flow tokens for an account the following procedure will be used:

+- Retrieve the accounts' `StorageReservation` resource bytes from a predetermined path.
+- Decode the `StorageReservation` resource into a cadence value.
+- Verify that `StorageReservation` resource typeId (this confirms that this is the expected `StorageReservation` type defined on the service account).
+- Verify that `StorageReservation.ownerAddress` is the expected address.
+- Get the value of `StorageReservation.minimumStorageReservation` from a service account register.
+- Verify that `StorageReservation.reservedTokens.balance` is at least `StorageReservation.minimumStorageReservation`.
+- Get the value of `StorageReservation.storageBytesPerReservedFlow` from a service account register.
+- accounts' `storage_capacity` is `StorageReservation.storageBytesPerReservedFlow` times `StorageReservation.reservedTokens.balance`

+If any of the steps fail accounts' `storage_capacity` is considered to be zero.

 #### Limit Storage Used